reactplay/docs/docs/How-To-Guides/how-to-become-a-maintainer.md

 - Be a Contributor first.
 Make sure you have contributed to at least 2 issues to understand the ReactPlay ecosystem, processes, and accepting criteria for any contributions.
 - Make a short write-up explaining why do you want to take up this role?
 This write-up should be no more than 150 words.
-- Schedule a meeting with [https://zcal.co/tapasadhikary/15min](https://zcal.co/tapasadhikary/15min) for 15 mins to discuss your points.
+- [Schedule a meeting](https://zcal.co/tapasadhikary/15min) with our existing project maintainer for 15 mins to discuss your points.

 Don't forget to read out everything that is listed here: https://opensource.guide/best-practices/